Fix Windows Error 0xc0000034 - BCD Missing Repair Guide

 8. 08

-If the rebuild fails with 'system device cannot be found', use diskpart again to select your small FAT32 partition, assign letter=B, and run bcdboot C:/windows /s B: /f UEFI (replace C with your identified drive letter).
+If you receive a 'requested system device cannot be found' error, return to diskpart, use select volume for the small FAT32 partition (100-500MB), type assign letter=B, and then run bcdboot C:/windows /s B: /f UEFI (replace C with your identified drive letter).

 9. 09